nforgeio/neonKUBE/Doc/DEVELOPER.md

 25. *Optional*: Install the latest version of **XCP-ng Center** from [here](https://github.com/xcp-ng/xenadmin/releases) if you'll need to manage Virtual Machines hosted on XCP-ng.

-# Branches
+# Git Branches

 neonKUBE conventions for GitHub branches:

-* **master:** Includes the most recent relatively stable commits.
+* **master:**

+  Includes the most recent relatively stable commits.
 Developers will merge any changes here after confirming that the changes appear to work.
 The **master** branch should always build and pass unit tests and will generally act as the candidate for test, staging, and production releases.

-* **release-***version*: Tracks released software.
+* **release-version:**

+  These are used to track released software.
 Release branches should generally not be modified after the release has been made.
 When minor changes are required, a new release branch (incrementing the PATCH version) should be created from the current release branch and the new release should be built and published.

-* **developer** branches:
+* **developer:**

   Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *jeff-experimental*,...

-* **feature** branches:
+* **feature:**

   When developers need to colloborate on a feature over an extended period of time, we'll create feature branches named like *feature-coolstuff*.
 Most development work will happen in a developer or feature branch.